-The majority of our projects focus on sexual health, which we believe includes not only the absence of diseases like HIV, but also understanding and accepting one’s sexual orientation and gender identity and having healthy relationships.
-We also study resiliency, mental health, and substance use, with a primary focus on adolescents and young adults.
+The majority of our projects focus on sexual health, encompassing the absence of diseases like HIV, the understanding and acceptance of one’s sexual orientation and gender identity, and the formation of healthy and fulfilling relationships.
+In addition, we study resiliency, mental health, and substance use, with a primary focus on adolescents and young adults.

 The study of LGBT development is also part of our mission, because we believe that sexual orientation and gender identity are core parts of human identity and worthy of understanding.